OllieSHunt/ollies-website/content/blog/2025-08-31_simple_downtime_checker/index.md

 fi
 ```

 We now have a functional script!
-There are still a couple of improvements we could made though...
+There are still a couple of improvements we could make though...

 Right now, this script will only work with one URL.
 The simplest, and easiest way I could think to solve this was to use Bash's `$@` variable.
 This variable simply contains all the arguments passed to the script.
 This is not perfect and is probably not how you are meant to handle arguments, but it does get the job done.